ibm-cloud-docs/power-iaas/vpn-connections.md

 You must note the following considerations when you configure VPC VPN in a non-PER workspace:

-* Use a policy-based VPN when you confirgure the VPN connections.
+* Use a policy-based VPN when you configure the VPN connections.
 * Add the subnets that are created in the {{site.data.keyword.powerSys_notm}} to the following lists:
   * Local Classless Inter-Domain Routing (CIDR) list of IBM Cloud VPC
   * Peer CIDR list of IBM Cloud VPC in your client-managed environment